OsaPL/Versus-Brawl/README.md

 - Level specific `SpeciesStats` will not be set for the first spawn
 - for 2 players the UI still stays the same as for 3/4 players setup
 - most of the UI stuff is filled with placeholders atm
-- Some level parts with moving platforms can tank fps a little

 ## Not planned
 (wont be fixed for the time being)